CesiumGS/3d-tiles-validator/tools/README.md

 ### tileset2sqlite3

 Generates a sqlite database for a tileset.

 This tool cannot be used with the Pipeline tool.

+Each tile is stored gzipped in the database.
+The specification for the tables in the database is not final, see [3d-tiles/#89](https://github.com/AnalyticalGraphicsInc/3d-tiles/issues/89).

 ```
 node ./bin/3d-tiles-tools.js tileset2sqlite3 ./tileset/ ./output/tileset.3dtiles